adrianwclement/classwork-showcase/README.md

 Portfolio of Python, Haskell, and Java classwork to demonstrate rudimentary and intermediate coding understanding.

-[Darwin Game](Darwin-Game) - Darwin 2D surivial game to demonstrate understanding of Object-Oriented-Programming and basic game design
+[Darwin Game](Darwin-Game) - Darwin 2D surivial game to demonstrate understanding of Object-Oriented-Programming and basic game design (Java-based)

-[Data Analysis Final Project](Data-Analysis-Final-Project) - Analysis and visualization of large CSV data set to demonstrate understanding of basic data analysis principles
+[Data Analysis Final Project](Data-Analysis-Final-Project) - Analysis and visualization of large CSV data set to demonstrate understanding of basic data analysis principles (Python-based)

 [Encryption Exercises](Encryption-Exercises) - Showcase to demonstrate understanding of cryptography, recursion, and functional programming basics (Haskell-based)